 Some of these sites operate much as a telephone help line would, but with less talking.
 All you have to do is find the site and read the different articles they post that relate to your specific problem.
 Other sites, and these are used for more complex problems, offer consulting services on the full range of issues that can occur when one is in the management position, from where to go to renew a license to marketing suggestions for a company that sells contemporary lighting.

 Don't get us wrong, online help and consulting services aren't fly by night, under the big boss radar kind of operation.
 They are real sites designed by professionals in the business field - professionals who, through education or experience, have a good working base when it comes to the different areas of management that others may find baffling.
 They also come in many shapes and forms.
-For example, getting help from Lending Hand Home Care services, would fall under medical consultation services.
+For example, getting a dental exam or course of treatment, would fall under medical consultation services.

 In fact, many corporate executives find the resources available through online help and consulting services every bit as helpful as their managers do.
 Most of the office productivity oriented ideas being put into effect today are the result of the work of consulting services, and many of these have been proven to be more than effective in application.